alanjfs/ragdoll-web/index.md

 ## Features

-- **Performance** 0.1-5.0 ms/frame, from a single box to a full character with skeleton, hair, cloth and muscles running in parallel
+- **Performance** 0-5 ms/frame, from a single box to a full character with skeleton, hair, cloth and muscles running in parallel with native and interactive forwards and backwards caching, with additional support for Cached Playback in Maya 2020+
 - **Stability** Simulate anything from anatomically correct skeletons to complex mechanical contraptions
 - **Collision Detection** Exactly what would would expect from any self-respecting physics solver
 - **Constraints** Point, Orient and Parent constraints; just like regular Maya constraints, except physical!